 Method Description CheckConnectivity Called by a client to check whether the server is reachable and has been configured to replicate with the client.
 Opnum: 0 EstablishConnection Establishes a logical connection from a client to a server.
 Opnum: 1 EstablishSession Establishes a logical relationship on the server for a replicated folder.
 Opnum: 2 RequestUpdates Obtains file metadata in the form of updates from a server.
 Opnum: 3 RequestVersionVector Obtains the version chain vector persisted on a server.
 Opnum: 4 AsyncPoll Registers an asynchronous callback for a server to provide version chain vectors.
 Opnum: 5 RequestRecords Retrieves UIDs and GVSNs that a server persists.
 Opnum: 6 UpdateCancel Used by a client to indicate to a server that it could not process an update.
 Opnum: 7 RawGetFileData Transfers successive segments from a file.
 Opnum: 8 RdcGetSignatures Obtains RDC signature data from a server.
 Opnum: 9 RdcPushSourceNeeds Registers requests for file ranges on a server.
 Opnum: 10 RdcGetFileData Obtains file ranges whose requests have previously been registered on a server.
 Opnum: 11 RdcClose Informs the server that the server context information can be released.
-Opnum: 12
+Opnum: 12 InitializeFileTransferAsync Used by a client to start a file download.
+Opnum: 13

-Method Description InitializeFileTransferAsync Used by a client to start a file download.
-Opnum: 13 Opnum14NotUsedOnWire Reserved for local use.
+Method Description Opnum14NotUsedOnWire Reserved for local use.
 Opnum: 14 RawGetFileDataAsync Used instead of calling RawGetFileData multiple times to obtain file data.
+This method is not applicable for protocol version 0x00050000.
 Opnum: 15 RdcGetFileDataAsync Used instead of calling RdcGetFileData multiple times to obtain file data.
-Opnum: 16
+This method is not applicable for protocol version 0x00050000.
+Opnum: 16 RdcFileDataTransferKeepAlive Informs the server to keep the context information alive.
+This method is not applicable for protocol versions 0x00050000 and 0x00050002.
+Opnum: 17

-In the previous table, the term "Reserved for local use" means that the client MUST NOT send the opnum, and the server behavior is undefined as it does not affect interoperability. $\leq 20 >$
+In the previous table, the term "Reserved for local use" means that the client MUST NOT send the opnum, and the server behavior is undefined as it does not affect interoperability. $\leq 21 \geq$